CTO’s Guide to Successful Software {Code} Refactoring

 Based on the above-mentioned use cases, you can see that software code refactoring offers extensive business benefits.
 It improves software quality by making the code more readable and structured, thus enhancing maintainability.

-Addressing technical debt reduces complexity and improves performance, leading to fewer bugs and increased scalability.
+Reducing technical debt decreases complexity and improves performance, leading to fewer bugs and increased scalability.
 Code refactoring accelerates the development process by creating a more manageable codebase and reduces IT expenses associated with maintaining legacy code.

 Other advantages of software refactoring include the following: